 The City of Decatur's Neighborhood Revitalization Division is the lead and responsible agency for the development, amendment, and execution of the Consolidated Plan and the Annual Action Plans.
 This division is also responsible for the Consolidated Annual Performance Evaluation Report (CAPER).
-Copies of the 2020 Action Plan was available for the public at the following locations:
+Copies of the 2022 Action Plan were available for the public at the following locations: